martina01natali/SWB_WCM_Model/TASKS_MAIN.md

 - 2. check if one-line WCM (single equation, not more) is different from standard --> it is, standard performs better but can present wider divergence
 - 3. normalize backscattering for acquisition geometry (angle) HOW??? options: cosine, **distribution bias elimination**

+## WATERSTEM w/ UniFi
+- [ ] review optical indexes from Luca's codes
+- [ ] review speckle codes (suggested repository, starred on github)
+- [ ] implement GEE normalization of sigma0 values (@ about 40°) and update code on shared repository

 ## Optimizer (PSO) performance check